LTER-LIFE/FDFDT-Manual/06-standard.Rmd

 [WoRMS](https://www.marinespecies.org/) is authoritative classification and catalogue for marine taxa managed by taxonomists and thematic experts that includes accepted and synonym taxonomic information which allows interpretation of the taxonomic literature.
 It is the recommended biological taxonomy to retrieve information from when publishing data to OBIS.

 ### Tools to help you
-If you want to retrieve taxonomic information directly from one of the aforementioned taxonomies, there is a helpful R package available that effectively uses the [APIs](#API) of each of these taxonomies, which is called [`taxize`](https://cran.r-project.org/web/packages/taxize/index.html).
+If you want to retrieve taxonomic information directly from one of the aforementioned taxonomies, there is a helpful R package available that effectively uses the [APIs](#API) of each of these taxonomies, which is called `taxize` (@R-taxize).
 With taxize you can do plenty of different operations, for example, directly parsing in a list of taxa and retrieving their taxonomic classification or their identifiers from one of the taxonomies (e.g., `get_gbifid_()` retrieves the taxon information from the GBIF backbone taxonomy).
 If you want to check whether the species names you use in your data are up to date, if they are spelled correctly or if you only have common names but not scientific names in your data, you can use the global name resolving function of taxize (`gnr_resolve()`).
 The Global Names Resolver is a service provided by the EOL and shows you which names could be matched to your input name and in which taxonomies or data sources they can be found.

 If you query your taxonomic information from a taxonomy you should however always check manually, whether the taxa are identified correctly.
 Not all taxa are present in all taxonomies or names between taxa are so similar that they are confused for the same taxon in the name matching process.